What is the Tuition Surcharge?

 How to Calculate the Surcharge

-The surcharge shall be imposed on tuition charged in the current semester and in subsequent semesters where a student’s cumulative credit hours total, including the current semester hours, exceeds the threshold.
+The surcharge shall be imposed in the current semester and in subsequent semesters where a student’s cumulative credit hours total, including the current semester hours, exceeds the threshold.
 The surcharge does not apply to required fees.
 Tuition Surcharge Calculator

 Tips for Minimizing the Surcharge